crtx-sg/pariksha/windows/WINDOWS_BUILD_GUIDE.md

 # 🪟 Windows Application Build Guide

-This guide explains how to create a standalone Windows executable for the Teacher Question Paper Drafting System.
+This guide explains how to create a standalone Windows executable for Pariksha - Question Paper Drafting System for Teachers.

 ## 📋 Prerequisites